Perseus333/website/_blog/jekyll-first-plugin.md

 ### Publishing it on GitHub

 You can publish your gem on GitHub or other similar sites to publicly keep track of the versions, interact with the community and accept pull requests.
 Additionally, this serves as a way for people to download it from.
-By just using:
+By using:

 ```Ruby
 gem 'jekyll-plugin-name', git: 'github repository url'